Australian Food: 8 Food Havens To Visit In Australia

 4. Melbourne, Victoria

 Sounds predictable, right?
 Well, there is a reason why we include Melbourne in our list.
-It is because Ross O’Meara, the gourmet farmer from SBS TV, has some special suggestions for travelers looking to explore the city’s Australian food scene.
+It is because Ross O’Meara, the gourmet farmer from SBS TV, has some unique suggestions for travelers looking to explore the city’s Australian food scene.

-But she also reveals two special hidden gems for fans of craft beer and Korean cuisine.
+But she also reveals two unique hidden gems for fans of craft beer and Korean cuisine.
 For Korean, Ross suggests you pay a visit to Momotaro.
 At Momotaro, sample the delicious and fresh hand-made ramen as well as for other Korean specialties.

-And then there is Mountain Goat Brewery for craft beer aficionados.
+And then there is Mountain Goat Brewery for craft beer enthusiasts.
 Make note, though, that the place is open on Wednesday and Friday nights only.
 Finally, she recommends a trek down Sydney Road if you want to gorge on various authentic Lebanese delicacies.